lioshi/WonderCacheBundle/README.md

 ## Usage
 Into a controller you can run() wonderCache and specified optionnaly entities which arer linked to the controller response.
 The following exemple means that the controller's response depends on (or is linked to):

--3 packs
+- 3 packs
--2 exports
+- 2 exports
--all cars
+- all cars

         $this->container->get('wonder.cache')
             ->run()